bizzaccelerator/midterm-project-mlzoomcamp/README.md

 The current project simulates a real escenario of information gathering for proper political decision making in a mayor's office of Kenia.

+The data used in this project was obtained for free from kagle [here](https://www.kaggle.com/datasets/japondo/corn-farming-data).
+However, a copy of the referred data is added to this repository for convenience.